 - Jesus fasted on the mountain 40 days and 40 nights before he began his public activity

-This practice had been adopted by the Church before the second century.
+The Church had adopted this practice before the second century.
 IV, as a time of preparation of catechumens for baptism, rebirth, or spiritual renewal.

-- Fasting is important in almost all religions, being practiced in different forms and for different reasons.
+- Fasting is essential in almost all religions, being practiced in different forms and for various reasons.

 - Lent is the harshest and longest of the four great feasts of the Orthodox Church.
 It is the fast before the Resurrection of the Lord and is known as the Great Fast.

-Lent has great importance in the spirituality and religious life of all believers, it is the time when most of them are imparted during this period, as they are taught by the Faith.
+Lent has great importance in the spirituality and religious life of all believers.
+It is the time when most of them are imparted during this period, as the Faith teaches them.
 Priests advise the faithful to keep Lent strictly if their health permits, and if not, to consult each one’s confessor to be relieved of the harshness of Lent.